Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Oberon has 88 active public transport stops, all of which are bus stops.
-There are 15 different bus routes serving these stops, offering a total of 193 weekly passenger trips.
-The accessibility of transport in Oberon is rated as good, with residents on average being located 215 meters from the nearest stop.
+These stops are serviced by 15 different routes that collectively provide 193 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents typically located 215 meters from the nearest stop.
+Most residents commute outward due to Oberon being primarily residential.
+Car remains the dominant mode of transportation at 92%, with 5% walking.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport